 “FIESTA GRANDE DE CHIAPA DE CORZO” & THE “DANZA DE LOS PARACHICOS”.

 The “Danza de los Parachicos” is an Intangible Cultural Heritage of Humanity by UNESCO.
 This custom is part of the “Fiesta Grande de Chiapa de Corzo” (January 4-23 annually).
 It represents the celebration of mestizo integration.
 With colorful costumes and fine masks carved in wood, the parachicos transform the streets into rivers of color and joy.
 Dancing, singing, and throwing cheers to Catholic saints.
 These characters carry the spirit of their festivity to every corner of this Magical Town.
 Chiapa de Corzo is located 15 km from Tuxtla Gutierrez.

 ZOQUE COITECO CARNIVAL OF CHIAPAS CULTURE

 It is the most popular celebration of Ocozocoautla (36 km from Tuxtla Gutierrez) and one of the most representative of the state.
-The carnival fuses elements of the Zoque ethnic group, the Catholic religion, and the traditions linked to the cycle of Moors and Christians, giving rise to a party that takes place between noise and devotion, which is distinguished by the generosity towards locals and visitors.
+The carnival fuses elements of the Zoque ethnic group, the Catholic religion, and the traditions linked to the cycle of Moors and Christians.
+Giving rise to a party that takes place between noise and devotion.
+Distinguished by the locals and visitors.
 To the rhythm of the reed flute and drum, the intercession of Tajaj Jamá or “Father Sun” is requested to obtain good harvests.
-It is important that the carnivals are celebrated before the Christian Lent, with a variable date between February and March.
+It is important that the carnivals are celebrated before the Christian Lent.
+With a variable date between February and March.